cucapra/latte21/README.md

 - Domain-specific languages for accelerator design
 - Compilers for optimizing hardware designs
-- Verification and testing techniques
+- Verification, testing, and debugging techniques
 - Virtualization schemes for specialized & reconfigurable hardware

 LATTE solicits short position papers that need not fit the mold of a traditional publication: